NoamELB/shouldComponentUpdate-Children/README.md

 # The Problem
 React will create a new instance of a React Element on each *render*, so generic implementations to shouldComponentUpdate will return true even if nothing had changed!

-Basically, this simple shouldComponentUpdate implemantation:
+Basically, this simple shouldComponentUpdate implementation:
 ```javascript
 return this.props.children !== nextProps.children;
 ```